 Current Economic Assistance Programs & Eligibility Requirements

 The Paycheck Protection Program is a loan program administered by the Small Business Administration (SBA) that provides relief for “small businesses” under Section 7(a) of the Small Business Act.

-Eligible small businesses can obtain 2.5 times their average monthly payroll costs, up to $10 million, to cover “qualified expenses” such as payroll, mortgages, rent, and utilities for eight weeks.
+Eligible small businesses can obtain 2.5 times their average monthly payroll costs, up to $10 million, to cover “qualified expenses” such as payroll, mortgages, rent, and utilities for eight or twenty-four weeks, depending on when the application was submitted.
 The government will forgive the debt if the business demonstrates this money has gone towards these qualified expenses.
 Under current stipulations, 75% must go towards payroll.

 The CARES Act provided the Treasury with up to $500 billion to be used in its Exchange Stabilization Fund (ESF) to support loans, loan guarantees, and investments that bail out businesses affected by COVID-19.

-There are multiple restrictions attached to this funding:
+There were multiple restrictions attached to this funding: